18F/federal-grant-reporting/README.md

 ## Phase III: Development

-Working in conjunction with a partner agency, the team will develop an initial prototype into a minimum viable product (MVP) focused on improving the grant reporting experience for grants managers or grantees at the federal level.
-This work will be informed by and in conversation with the ongoing data standards work taking place across the federal government.
+The team is building out a minimum viable product (MVP) focused on improving the single audit finding resolution experience for federal grant managers and grantees.
+This work is informed by and in conversation with several agencies as well as the ongoing data standards work taking place across the federal government.

 ## Important resources